RussOakham/wanderlust-recipes/README.md

   - Select 'Deploy'
   - Choose your Deployment method:
     - Github:
-      - Select correct Github account.
+      - Select the correct Github account.
-      - Type in repository name you wish to deploy.
+      - Type in the repository name you wish to deploy.
-      - Choose correct repository from search results.
+      - Choose the correct repository from search results.
       - Select "Connect"

       ![Connect GitHub Repo](assets/images/heroku-connect-github-repo.PNG)

     - Manual Deployment:
-      - Choose the correct branch you wish to deploy from the drop down.
+      - Choose the correct branch you wish to deploy from the drop-down.
       - Select "Deploy Branch"
       - Heroku will return "Your App has successfully deployed".
 If this shows an error, troubleshooting will be needed.